BionStt/CQRS-5/README.md

 # CQRS
-CQRS library which includes behaviors, validators and authorization boilerplates.
+CQRS library based on [MediatR](https://github.com/jbogard/MediatR) which includes behaviors, validators and authorization boilerplates.

-This library is based on MediatR.
+This library will give you the following functionality out of the box:
+- Unhandled exception logging.
+- Request performance logging.
+- Request validation behaviour.
+- Request authorisation behaviour.

 ## Dependency Injection
 You just need to add the following lines of code to your `Startup.cs` class to use this library.